 Wherever children live, they need to spend time getting back to nature.
 Natural environments give children and the adults who look after them untold benefits in terms of health and wellbeing.
 Weekly outdoor outings is a “best-practice” goal that all childcare providers can aim for with some support, advice and a little encouragement.
-Learn more about the Forest Childcare Association and join today.

-The Forest Childcare Association celebrates its 5th Anniversary this month
+About The Forest Childcare Association

 Members can self-train by considering the practical concerns associated with taking groups of children of mixed ages and abilities on outdoor outings.
 The £15 training pack covers risk assessments, outdoor dangers (from children getting lost to poison berries) plus activities and crafts and the relevant EYFS paperwork and permissions.